NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 If the volumetric air flow rate at one speed level is higher than the flow rate allowed by the fan in the parent object, the flow rate will be set back to the fan flow rate.

-If <div img="image3990.txt">\({\rm{AirFlowScaleFactor}}\)</div> equals unity, the loop air flow rate becomes the design flow rate of the Reference Unit (after scaled by the rated heating capacity).
+If <span>${\rm{AirFlowScaleFactor}}$</span> equals unity, the loop air flow rate becomes the design flow rate of the Reference Unit (after scaled by the rated heating capacity).
 The Rated Volumetric Air Flow Rate is introduced here to correlate with the actual flow rate in the air loop, in case that it differs from the design specification.
-Certainly, it is recommended that the Rated Volumetric Air Flow Rate is selected in the way that <div img="image3991.txt">\({\rm{AirFlowScaleFactor}}\)</div> is unity, so as to get more accurate results from the performance curves.
+Certainly, it is recommended that the Rated Volumetric Air Flow Rate is selected in the way that <span>${\rm{AirFlowScaleFactor}}$</span> is unity, so as to get more accurate results from the performance curves.

 #### Performance curves: